Emaar Properties: 2006–present

-In March 2015, Emaar launched the Emaar Foundation which supports the United Nations' World Food Programme and organizations such as Dubai Cares and the Dream for Future Africa Foundation.
-The foundation delivered more than 3,000 meals a day during Ramadan through its Ramadan for All campaign from June to July 2015.

 In November 2020, Emaar Properties announced a profit fall of 48% from the beginning of the year until September.

-In December 2020, Alabbar steps down as Emaar chairman but will continue to oversee the day-to-day activities as managing director.

-The Dubai Mall, developed by Emaar Properties, is the second world's largest shopping mall.
+In December 2020, Alabbar stepped down as Emaar chairman but continued to oversee the day-to-day activities as managing director.
+The Dubai Mall, developed by Emaar Properties, is the world's second largest shopping mall.
 It marked its soft opening in November 2008 and was inaugurated in May 2009.
-The Dubai Mall has over 1,200 stores and 200 restaurants.
+The mall has over 1,200 stores and 200 restaurants.
 It is also home to Dubai Aquarium and Underwater Zoo, KidZania, Dubai Ice Rink and the largest cinema complex in the region, Reel Cinemas.
 In 2014, The Dubai Mall had over 80 million visitors, of which 40 percent were tourists from outside the region.
-As an extension to Dubai mall, Emaar has begun to develop a 55-storey residential building called Downtown Views.
+As an extension to Dubai Mall, Emaar began to develop a 55-storey residential building called Downtown Views.

-Another large development project commissioned by Emaar Properties of the Downtown Dubai area is The Dubai Fountain.
-The Dubai Fountain is the tallest performing fountain in the world that began operating in the spring of 2009.
-The length of the fountain spreads out to be twice the length of a football field (275 meters).

-Emaar also developed the world's tallest building, Burj Khalifa, which opened in 2010.
+Emaar Properties's Dubai Fountain is the tallest performing fountain in the world and began operating in the spring of 2009.
+Emaar developed the world's tallest building, Burj Khalifa, which opened in 2010.
 The building is 2,716.5 feet tall with 160 storeys that are primarily for residential purposes.
 It is named after the Abu Dhabi ruler Sheikh Khalifa bin Zayed Al Nahyan.